Master of Engineering (MEng) Program

 The MEng degree, which is distinct from the Master of Science (MS) program and from the M.S. degree in data science , is specially designed for students who plan to enter industry after graduation and who have already decided their specialty.
 The program is highly structured, emphasizes rigorous theory, practical training, engineering projects, industrial skills, communications, project management, leadership, and entrepreneurial training.
 The curriculum is aligned with emerging application areas of high workforce demand.

-The ECE Master of Engineering (MEng) program is currently offered in two areas:
+The ECE Master of Engineering (MEng) program is currently offered in two concentrations:

 - Data Science and Machine Learning

 The concentration in Autonomous Systems focuses on the design and engineering aspects of autonomous systems and operations.
 Students will gain knowledge in sensors, sensing, signal processing, and control, and apply that knowledge to the broad family of autonomous systems that includes robots, autonomous driving, and any engineering system that can be made to operate independently.

 The ECE MEng concentration in Data Science and Machine Learning aims to train electrical, computer, and systems engineers so that they are equipped with the theory and practice of data science and machine learning to work on modern engineering systems for sensing, control, inference, planning and decision making.
 The curriculum emphasizes rigorous theory, hands-on practice and developing skills for computational reasoning about large-scale complex engineered systems.